The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Examples

-We discuss the convergence of the iterative procedure (see the previous sections~\ref{subsec_kin} and~\ref{subsec_iter}) in the following.
-Furthermore, we study the performance of the overlap method for separating the excited states (see section~\ref{subsec_iter}), as well as the behavior of the parity projections (see section~\ref{subsec_parity_proy}).
+We discuss the convergence of the iterative procedure (see the previous subsections~\ref{subsec:kin_terms} and~\ref{subsec:iterative_procedure}) in the following.
+Furthermore, we study the performance of the overlap method for separating excited states (see subsection~\ref{subsec:iterative_procedure}), as well as the behavior of the parity projections (see subsection~\ref{subsec:parity_projection}).

-We use, unless stated otherwise, the Coulomb-like potential as our benchmark one, setting \texttt{POTENTIAL=2} (see subsection~\ref{subsec_hpot}) as it is shown in Fig.~\ref{fig_pots}.
-This lattice implementation of the Coulomb potential has a discretization artifact at its center, leading to suppressed contributions from radii at the order of the lattice spacing, $r \sim A$.
-This is the dominant discretization artifact at small distances in all of the following examples.
-Along these lines we use the Coulomb-like initial conditions, setting \texttt{INITCONDTYPE=2} (see subsection~\ref{subsec_icond}).
-We set the lattice spacing $A=0.12$~fm and use a reduced mass $M=0.3$~GeV.
-Due to $(A\cdot M)^2 \approx 0.03$, we expect mild finite mass discretization errors.